f4ursev7n/WorldGuard-Events/Readme.md

    - **RegionEnteredEvent**
    - **RegionLeftEvent**

-All of those are fired upon each player movement into a new set of regions, in that order.

-They are all pretty self-explainatory.
-You can use any event interchangeably : the events returning a single ProtectedRegion are fired at the same time as the events returning a Set of ProtectedRegions (which is useful if you have multiple overlapping/neighbouring regions).

-Cancelling any of the events will prevent the movement from happening.

 ### API
 On top of events, and since version 1.15.2 of this plugin, we now provide you with a small API to get the most basic informations out of WorldGuard :